damianobarbati/eslint-config-xs/README.md

 # ESLint config xs

-This package provides an opinionated ESLint configuration for Javascript and Typescript codebases, either NodeJS or ReactJS based.
+This package provides an opinionated ESLint and Prettier configuration for NodeJS or ReactJS projects, either Javascript or Typescript based.

 ## Rules